Eve-ning/reamberPy/sphinx/source/index.rst

 There are a few VSRGs this library can work with,

 - osu!
+   - Only works with mania
+   - Excludes storyboard
 - Quaver
 - StepMania
-- O2Jam (Partial Support)
+- O2Jam
-   - Only works with loading OJN files.
+   - Only works with **loading** OJN files.
-- BMS (Partial Support)
+- BMS
-   - Does not parse samples.
+   - Does not parse samples/mines/bga

 Licence & Usage
 ===============